Lebanese Couscous Salad

 For The Salad:

 Chickpeas.
 Use cooked or canned chickpeas for this recipe.
-Before incorporating them into the salad, be sure to thoroughly clean, rinse, and drain your chickpeas.
+They add protein, fiber, and texture.
+Before incorporating them into the salad, be sure to thoroughly clean, rinse, and drain the chickpeas.

 Cherry Tomatoes.
 Smaller tomatoes hold together better here and give the salad sweetness, color, and added flavor.

 English Cucumber.
-These long, slightly sweet cucumbers provide crunch, color, and nutritional benefits to your couscous salad.
+These long, slightly sweet cucumbers provide crunch, color and fresh flavor.

 Fresh Mint.
 Mint is THE Lebanese herb that we look for in our salads.
 Here, mint is such a natural addition.